BusayoDee/LITA_Class_Documentation/README.md

 ### INFERENCE AND CONCLUSION

-1. It can be inferred that SOUTHSOUTH makes the most sales and generates the  most Profit and closely followed by WEST
+1. It can be inferred that SOUTHSOUTH Region makes the most sales and generates the  most Profit and closely followed by WEST Region

-2. It can be inferred that NORTHWEST makes the least sales and generates the  least Profit for the company
+2. It can be inferred that NORTHWEST makes the least sales and generates the  least Profit for the company, this suggest a cahallenge in sales performance, this needs to be addressed by the company

 3. It can be deduced that JONES is the Top perfoming Sales_Rep in terms of Sales and Profit generation while HOWARD is the least Performing Sales_Rep

-4. It can be concluded that CASTLE LITE tops the chart as the best selling Product Brand  as well as BUDWEISSER With a wide profit margin compared to the other brands
+4. It can be concluded that CASTLE LITE tops the chart as the best selling Product Brand  with a profit of 34,606,980 as well as BUDWEISSER  31,568,500 this is a wide profit margin compared to the other product brands